 Includes amounts that cannot be spent because they are either in a nonspendable form or legally or contractually required to be maintained intact.
-This includes fund balance related to inventories, prepaids, long-term debt, notes receivable and property held for resale (unless the proceeds are restricted, committed or assigned).
+This includes fund balance related to inventories, prepaids, long-term debt, long-term receivables, notes receivable and property held for resale (unless the proceeds are restricted, committed or assigned).